Injured in a Car Accident in Florida? What You Need to Know

 Florida’s comparative negligence rule

 The term “comparative negligence” (also known as “comparative fault”) refers to a rule apportioning fault to both parties in a lawsuit.
 By statute, Florida is a “pure” comparative negligence state.
 This means that the judge or jury in a trial will determine what percentage of fault each party bears for the accident.
 If the plaintiff is found to be partially at fault, any award will be diminished by the percentage of fault attributable to the plaintiff.
 For example, assume the jury decides that the plaintiff’s damages total $100,000, but that the plaintiff was 25 percent responsible for the accident, while the defendant was 75 percent responsible.
 Plaintiff’s award would be reduced by 25 percent; therefore, plaintiff would recover $75,000 instead of $100,000.

 If you have been injured in an auto accident, it is important to contact an experienced auto accident lawyer familiar with Florida’s statutory scheme as soon as possible.
 Much of your case may turn on an investigation of the accident – examining the vehicles, viewing the scene, and talking to witnesses, for example – and the sooner your lawyer can start this process on your behalf, the better.
-Contact the dedicated auto accident attorneys of Lesser, Lesser, Landy & Smith PLLC today for a free consultation.
+Contact the dedicated auto accident lawyers of Lesser, Lesser, Landy & Smith PLLC today for a free consultation.